 Shoreditch - 1 Club Row, London E1 6JX

-One of the hottest restaurants to open in London all year long, One Club Row is as a result somewhat hard to get a booking at.
+One of the hottest restaurants to open in London in the past year, One Club Row is, as a result, somewhat hard to get a booking at.
 But now they've also opened a new private events space on the floor above the restaurant.
-Called The Apartment (it used to be an actual living area), this impressive spacehas great views across Shoreditch.
+Called The Apartment (it used to be an actual living area), this impressive space has great views across Shoreditch.
 Up here, there's a private bar (perfect for their martinis) and space for up to 42 seated and 60 standing, so it's ideal for either a sit-down dinner or drinks party.
-The food all comes from Patrick Powell's kitchen downstairs, with signatures including their pork scnhitzel, steaks, moules frites, and more.
+The food all comes from chef Patrick Powell's kitchen downstairs, with signatures including their pork schnitzel, steaks, moules frites, and more.

 Seats: 42-60